luetzyas/edpo-ss24-drop-shipping-a1-gr4/docs/submissions/A1_E1_Gr4_KafkaStart.md

 - The consumer lagged behind the producer significatly.
 - Given the property of the conusmer `auto.offset.reset= earliest` if a reset of the consumer group occurs, the consumer will start from the beginning of the topic.
 - Processing one partition at a time points towards an attempted rebalance where ideally another consumer would take care of the other partition.
--
+- When the consumer's `max.poll.interval.ms` is exceeded, Kafka assumes the consumer has failed or is stuck.
+This results in the consumer being kicked out of the group, leading to rebalance actions.
-- //TODO test wether consumer lag has an effect on data loss. yes if the retention is short.
+- Message retention policies in Kafka determine how long messages are kept before being deleted.
+If the consumer falls too far behind, and messages are deleted according to the retention policy before the consumer has a chance to read them, data loss occurs.
-- data is within kafka, this no data loss if the consumer just can t consume it.
+- Data is stored within kafka, this creats no immediate data loss if the consumer just can t consume it.